wingtk/gvsbuild/README.md

 the full text.

-The binaries produced by the build script are licensed under the license terms of the project that gets built (ie glib is LGPL so you can use glib.dll built with this script under the terms of LGPL).
+The binaries produced by the build script are licensed under the license terms of the project that is built (ie glib is LGPL so you can use glib.dll built with this script under the terms of LGPL).

 Patches included in the repository are licensed under the license terms of the